Infinixdevs/newb-parallex/README.md

 # Newb Legends

-**Newb Legends** is set to be a shader made by LynxiumMC and Ale graphics to create a shader for RD full of Features and Customisation made by Ale and Kynxi8
+**Newb Legends** is set to be a shader made by LynxiumMC and Ale graphics to create a shader for RD full of Features and Customisation made by Ale and LynxiumMC